Interslavic: Community

 The number of people who speak Interslavic is difficult to establish; the lack of demographic data is a common problem among constructed languages, so that estimates are always rough.
 In 2012, the Bulgarian author G. Iliev mentioned a number of "several hundreds" of Slovianski speakers.
 For comparison, 320,000 people claimed to speak Esperanto in the same year.
 In 2022, the Russian magazine Mel mentioned a number of 20,000 speakers.
 This number clearly refers to the size of the Interslavic community as a whole and not necessarily to the number of active participants.
 As for the latter, Kocór e.a.
 (2017) estimated the number of active users of Interslavic to be 2,000.

 Interslavic has an active online community, including four Facebook groups with 16,280, 835, 330 and 120 members respectively by 4 April 2022 and an Internet forum with around 490 members.
-Apart from that there are groups on VKontakte (1,810 members), Discord (5,505 members).

 The project has two online news portals, a peer-reviewed expert journal focusing on issues of Slavic peoples in the wider sociocultural context of current times and a wiki united with a collection of texts and materials in Interslavic language somewhat similar to Wikisource.
 Since 2016, Interslavic is used in the scientific journal Ethnoentomology for paper titles, abstracts and image captions.

 In June 2017, the first CISLa (Conference on InterSlavic Language) took place in the Czech town of Staré Město near Uherské Hradiště.
 The presentations were either held in Interslavic or translated into Interslavic.
 Two Interslavic conferences have been held since: CISLa 2018, again in Staré Město as well as in Hodonín, and CISLa 2020, held in Uherský Brod.
-An Insterslavic Day was held in Prague on September 21, 2022.
+An Interslavic Day was held in Prague on September 21, 2022.